 With Shane McMahon lying almost motionless on the floor, Vince McMahon hollered into referee Mike Chioda’s ears to call the match off.
-“He was saying gibberish because I got knocked in the head a couple times,” Shane McMahon recalled on The Steve Austin Show podcast.
-“Vince thinks that I was shooing him off, that I was disobeying an order through Chioda, but I never really got the order.
+"He was saying gibberish because I got knocked in the head a couple of times," Shane McMahon recalled on The Steve Austin Show podcast.
+"Vince thinks that I was shooing him off, that I was disobeying an order through Chioda, but I never really got the order.
 He was so mad, again, because he felt I had disobeyed an order.
-I didn’t get the message,” Shane recalls.
+I didn’t get the message," Shane recalls.

 After the initial chewing out from his father, Vince changed his tone.
 "In the end, he said something very nice to me and put the match over.
 [What was said] will stay private, but he said, ‘Don’t you ever do that ever again!’"

 Shane then describes the reaction he and Angle received after they finally made their way to the back — which entailed getting a standing ovation both from the fans in attendance and the wrestlers in the locker room.
 "As we walked in the back, there was a whole line of guys.
 All of the boys were applauding, and as you know, when you pop the monitor like that, and all the boys are giving you a standing ‘O’ in the back.
 That is the ultimate high that you can ever get, followed by quickly the ultimate low…"